hornunjb/aspnetcore-grpc-rest/README.md

 > Note: The run command `-p` argument maps ports 9000 and 9001 on the local machine to ports 4999 and 5000 in the container (the form of the port mapping is `host:container`).

-## Build and run the sample on minikube
+## Build and run the sample with Minikube

 If you want to run k8s locally you can spin up a whole cluster manually.
 Another solution is to use [minikube](https://kubernetes.io/docs/setup/minikube/).